udecode/plate/.changeset/happy-masks-jump.md

 ---
-"@udecode/plate-layout": minor
+'@udecode/plate-layout': minor
 ---

-add `toggleColumns` and fix select all.
+Add `toggleColumns` and fix select all.